 "I don't think there are any friendships anywhere," Ruhose said.
 "At least I can't see any."

 Which established parties have the most to fear?

 Hensel, who co-authored a study of the AfD in three state parliaments, said the party's "fundamental enemy" is the Greens.
 But the AfD's attacks are often focused on the parliamentary group that members consider their "political opponent" and from which they draw a disproportionate number of voters: the conservative CDU/CSU alliance.

 "Above all in western Germany, the AfD maintains a self-image as a kind of legitimate successor or heir to the pre-Merkel conservatives," Hensel said.
 "That's why the AfD particularly concentrates on the CDU and tries to probe open wounds."

 At the state level, Hensel said, the AfD has succeeded in claiming issues previously considered the purview of the conservatives, such as law and order.
-He said he expects the AfD to highlight differences between the conservatives and their presumptive coalition partners, the free-market centrist FDP and the Greens.

 "Structurally, the AfD can exert particular pressure on the CDU because it represents a series of positions which conservatives used to stand for and which are still relevant to their voters," Hensel said.

 How will the AfD change the job of political opposition?

 Traditionally, opposition parties in the Bundestag regard their function as criticizing the government and not other opposition parties.
 Now, the other parties that do not end up forming part of the government will also be concerned with putting the AfD in its place.
 But Hensel points out that the opposition will need to avoid the pitfall of turning every debate into an AfD-versus-established-parties situation, which would likely bolster the party's maverick aura.